-The consolidated financial statements comprise the financial statements of BNY Mellon SA/NV and its subsidiaries as at and for the year ended 31 December 2019.
-The individual financial statements of BNY Mellon SA/NV's subsidiaries are prepared for the same reporting year as BNY Mellon SA/NV.
+The consolidated financial statements comprise the financial statements of BNY Mellon SA/NV and its subsidiaries as at and for the year ended 31 December 2020.
+The individual financial statements of BNY Mellon SA/NV's subsidiaries are prepared for the same reporting year as BNY Mellon SA/NV, with the exception of BNY AIS Nominees Limited which has a year end of 31 March.
 The accounting policies of subsidiaries are consistent with those of the parent.

-Subsidiaries are consolidated from the date on which control is transferred to BNY Mellon SA/ NV until the date BNY Mellon SA/NV ceases to control the subsidiary.
+Subsidiaries are consolidated from the date on which control is transferred to BNY Mellon SA/NV until the date BNY Mellon SA/NV ceases to control the subsidiary.
 Control is achieved when BNY Mellon SA/NV is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
 Specifically, BNY Mellon SA/NV controls an investee if, and only if, BNY Mellon SA/NV has: